jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 populate /dev.
 With introduction of udev, this is seldomly used in recent Linux.

 * Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space.
+Answer: When the filesystem contains too many small files, inode of the file system could be used up.
+In this case, df will show there is free space in Use% but no new files can be created.
+We can use "df -i" to check inode usage shown in IUse%.
 * Describe a scenario when deleting a file, but 'df' not showing the space being freed.
-Answer:
+Answer: This could occur when the file deleted is still opened by another process.
+Below is an example.
+A python script of openfile.py is running.
+It opens a very large file named "largefile.txt".
+The script is below. import time
+file = open("largefile.txt", "w")
+print("file opened is", file.name)
+time.sleep(1000)
+file.close()
+When the script is running and the file of largefile.xt is deleted, we can use lsof +L1 to find the processes that still opens the files that are deleted.
++L1 means to list the files that have been unlinked(link count less than 1).

 * Describe how 'ps' works.
 Answer: We can use "strace ps" to find out how 'ps' works.
 On Linux, the command will read /proc filesystem to find out process info.
 The info of